Capri Holdings Limited (CPRI) Shares Down Despite Recent Market Volatility

 CPRI’s Market Performance

-The stock of Capri Holdings Limited (CPRI) has seen a 2.61% increase in the past week, with a -23.31% drop in the past month, and a -7.00% fall in the past quarter.
-The volatility ratio for the week is 2.42%, and the volatility levels for the past 30 days are at 3.65% for CPRI.
-The simple moving average for the last 20 days is -11.49% for CPRI stock, with a simple moving average of -0.88% for the last 200 days.
+CPRI’s stock has seen a -2.02% decrease for the week, with a -28.00% drop in the past month and a -16.56% fall in the past quarter.
+The volatility ratio for the week is 2.37%, and the volatility levels for the past 30 days are at 3.57% for Capri Holdings Limited The simple moving average for the last 20 days is -6.81% for CPRI stock, with a simple moving average of -2.40% for the last 200 days.

 Analysts’ Opinion of CPRI